chambbj/foss4g-2017/PITCHME.md

 | pdal/dependencies | alpine | 1.07GB |
 | pdal/pdal | alpine | 365MB |

-+++

-### `pdal-notebook` Docker Image

-* `pdal/pdal` image has existed for some time
-* Rational for `pdal-notebook` is to layer on all the necessary pieces to be able to use PDAL and the PDAL python package within a Jupyter notebook, with some extra goodies

 ---

-### IPython/Jupyter Examples
+### Python Examples

-The remainder of the presentation will leverage our `pdal-notebook` and present examples in the context of the PDAL Python package (though CLI samples will be provided as well).
+The remainder of the presentation will present examples in the context of the PDAL Python package (though CLI samples will be provided as well).

 +++